BimaL05/Weather-App/README.md

 # Weather-App
--Tech used: HTML CSS JS Node Express PostmanAPI
+-Tech used: HTML CSS JS Node Express
+-API - Openweather API & PostmanAPI Platform

 -Search with city to get the weather